edawson/ROV-spec/README.md

 Parameters can also be defined in an array type (a string) which is passed to a Function call.
-In addition, they may be encapsulated within the command line of a function call
+In addition, they may be encapsulated within the command line of a function call, although we don't recommend this practice.

+We discourage environment variables as parameters, as they are easily hidden.
+However, they may be either included as P lines or set up in the Environment defined by an E line.

 ### Environment types
-An environment is both a physical system or cloud platform and a runtime environment.
+An environment is both a physical system / cloud platform and a runtime environment.
 The environment may be a docker container, a virtual machine image, a singularity container, or a set of required local compute commands with corresponding versions.

-Certain information is required
+While ROV doesn't explicitly require

 ### Execution types
 An execution defines a command line that takes in inputs and parameters (inside an environment)